antonfirsov/docs/2019/07-July/netstandard-growth/2019-07-netstandard-growth.md

 > 2.0. .NET Standard 2.0 is supported by all modern platforms and is the
 > recommended way to support multiple platforms with one target.

+There are some reasons why you may want to update to .NET Standard 2.1.
+The primary reasons would be:

+* Wide support for `Span<T>`
+  - We've added various new methods across the BCL to support span-based APIs for writing allocation free code
+* New language features
+  - `IAsyncEnumerable<T>`
+  - `Index` and `Range` expressions
+  - [default interface methods][dim-post]

 ## Summary

 .NET Standard adoption is already quite high, but it's still growing.
 Please